inspirehep/inspire-classifier/docs/generate_training_data.rst

 Generate Rejected data
 ^^^^^^^^^^^^^^^^^^^^^^

 The data for Rejected articles is harvested from the local inspire-next instance in a hackish way.
 The workflows themselves need to be modified in our local inspire-next setup.
-First, the file *inspire-next/inspirehep/modules/workflows/workflows/article.py* needs to be modified as specified in ``article.py``.
+First, we need to get the Core and Non-Core records ids.
+We can get by them running the script in ``get_core_and_non_core_recids.py`` from the inspirehep shell [1]_.
+This will produce two files: ``inspire_core_recids.txt`` and ``inspire_noncore_recids.txt``.
+Next, the file *inspire-next/inspirehep/modules/workflows/workflows/article.py* needs to be modified as specified in ``article.py``.
 We need to add another file *inspire-next/inspirehep/modules/workflows/tasks/makejson.py* with the contents of ``makejson.py``.

 Once the workflow has been modified, we are ready to start the harvest.
 First, we need to deploy the harvest spiders.
 This can be done from the *inspire-next* instance folder: